Review 651: Obi-Wan Kenobi

 Similarly, Joel Edgerton & Bonnie Piesse are wasted reprising their roles as Owen and Beru Lars from Attack of the Clones & Revenge of the Sith.

 Reva Sevander/Third Sister is one of the most baffling Star Wars characters in recent years.
 Outwardly, Reva is the new kid on the block - arrogant, reckless, impulsive and clearly has ideas above her station; she constantly undermine the Grand Inquisitor's authoirity when she's been ordered to follow Imperial Procedure.
 Featuring Moses Ingram in a truly dreadful performance.
 I wish the series didn’t wait until the penultimate episode to reveal her Order 66 related backstory and vendetta against Vader and when it's presented to us, it comes off a massive sob story as opposed to tragic backstory.
 At the same time, her beaf with Vader doesn't leave a lot of story to tell because her motivation hinges on an outcome that we know can't come to pass.
 The show seems strangely attached to the idea that both Kenobi and Reva are both victims of trauma caused by Vader but that idea never lands because the show does a poor job of juxaposing their plights and Reva is so shrill and cartoonishly evil, as a result her story just didn't feel like it had much weight to it.
 Ingram just doesn't possess the screen presence, menace or charisma necessary to be a credible villain and instead comes off as a petulant, bratty teenager.
 I never once believed she was cunning enough to lure Old Ben out of hiding or hunt Jedi and every time Reva popped up on screen, I just tuned out because she was such an irritating presence.
-Without giving too much, the conclusion to her "arc" if you can call it that, feels like the conclusion of one that was never properly set up to begin with.
+Without giving too much, the conclusion to her "arc" if you can call it that, feels like a payoff with no real setup.

 Fast & Furious' Sung Kang is also truly dreadful playing The Fifth Brother (another Jedi Inqusitor from the Rebels animated series).
 His performance (which mainly consists of more growling than acting) is alternatively presented as an opportunist and a the one thing he never becomes is a compeling villain.